Rudy Trouvé

 Rudy Trouvé (born 28 January 1967) is a Belgian musician.

 In the early nineties, he founded the Heavenhotel record label and released dozens of records since.
-Between 1993 and 1995 he was part of Deus, quitting the band in favour of focusing on his own solo career, exploring obscure music groups and temporary collaborations.
+Between 1993 and 1995 he was part of Deus, quitting the band in favour of focusing on his own solo career, other music groups and temporary collaborations.

-Since 1995, he scored most success with Kiss My Jazz and Dead Man Ray, and recorded a split album with Lou Barlow on the Sub Rosa label.
+Post-Deus, Trouvé formed the bands Kiss My Jazz and Dead Man Ray, and in 2002, recorded a split album with Lou Barlow on the Sub Rosa label.
+Trouvé has also released a number of collaborations and albums via Jezus Factory Records.

-Rudy Trouvé is regarded highly as an improvisor; in jam sessions and experimental concerts he has shared the stage with Mauro Pawlowski, Zeitkratzer Ensemble (Germany), Marc Ribot (US), Pierre Bastien, Pierre Berthet, members of DAAU, Zita Swoon, among others.
+Trouvé also performs improvisational jam sessions, experimental concerts and exhibitions, including collaborations with Mauro Pawlowski, Zeitkratzer Ensemble (Germany), Marc Ribot (US), Pierre Bastien, Pierre Berthet, members of DAAU, Zita Swoon, among others.
+In 2020, he formed Dino and the Chicks, and appeared on Kloot Per W's Arbre A Filles album in 2022.

-As a former student at St-Lucas in Ghent, Rudy Trouvé is also famous for his artwork: figurative paintings and blow-ups which can be found on the record sleeves of most of his self-produced records and the bands he performed with.
-One of them was Worst Case Scenario by dEUS.
+As a former student at St-Lucas in Ghent, Rudy Trouvé is known for his artwork: figurative paintings and blow-ups.
+His artwork has been used for album covers, including Worst Case Scenario by dEUS.